WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ## Displaying the word with guesses with spaces

-Now we have converted our word with guesses into a list we can use a special list command for printing it with spaces between each item.
-That command is ```' '.join()```.
+Now we have our "word with guesses" as a list we can use a special string function for printing the list with a space between each item in the list.
+That function is the ```join()``` function, and the code we need looks like this:

-We will want to use this line repeatedly in the game, so we don't want it as part of the set up code, we want it in the *MAIN CODE* section of the project.
-Add this line at the very end of the project code, just after the line where we print ```pictures[0]```:

 ```python
 print(' '.join(word_with_guesses))
 ```

+The ```join()``` function is used to output the items in a list with a *separator* character between each item.
+The *separator* character goes inside the quote marks just before ```.join()``` (in this example the separator is just a space), and the list you want to print goes in the brackets.
+(People often use this function to print a list with commas between each item, and the code for that would be ```','.join(name of list)``` where you can now see a *comma* inside the quote marks.)

+We will want to use this line of code many times in the game, so we don't want it as part of the set up code, we want it in the *MAIN CODE* section of the project.
+So, make sure you put this line at the very end of the project code, just after the line where we print ```pictures[0]```.

 ## Giving away the mystery word